-Welcome to Buddhist bowl, it is a mixing bowl of everything buddhist to me.
-I am new to word press and will try my best to organise my jumble thoughts.
+Welcome to Bodhi bowl, it is a mixing bowl of everything buddhist to me.

 I am just an ordinary guy in Singapore with a passion for Buddhism and I hope to share this passion with the community out there, across the world.
 I believe in non-violence and mankind can be better with the right wisdom.

 My Buddhist knowledge are gained from reading and listening to Dharma teachers.
 The teachings of Buddha had helped me a lot because they guided me in navigating the various challenges in life.

 Theravadian Buddhism is a great help to me because it contains some of the best advice Buddha gave to his lay disciples.
 It is very down to earth and easy for me to relate to.
 I have very active imagination in my younger days and reading Theravadian text feels like the Buddha is talking to me directly.
 Advice on how to manage anger, loneliness, insecurities, interpersonal issues are all so useful and practical.